data-lessons/library-shell-DEPRECATED/lesson-materials/2015-09-29_Libcarp-lesson-two.md

 You may want more information than just a list of files.
 You can do this by specifying various *flags* to go with our basic commands.
 These are additions to a command that provide the computer with a bit more guidance of what sort of output or manipulation you want.

-If you type `ls -l` and hit enter the computer returns a long list of files that contains information similar to what you'd find in your finder or explorer: the size of the files in bites, the date it was created or last modified, and the file name.
+If you type `ls -l` and hit enter the computer returns a long list of files that contains information similar to what you'd find in your finder or explorer: the size of the files in bytes, the date it was created or last modified, and the file name.

-In everyday usage you will more used to units of measurement like bytes, kilobytes, megabytes, and gigabytes.
+In everyday usage you will be more used to units of measurement like kilobytes, megabytes, and gigabytes.
 Luckily, there's another flag `-h` that when used with the -l option, use unit suffixes: Byte, Kilobyte, Megabyte, Gigabyte, Terabyte and Petabyte in order to reduce the number of digits to three or less using base 2 for sizes.

 Now `ls -h` won't work on its own.
 When you want to use two flags, you can just run them together.
-So, by typing `ls -lh` and hitting enter you receive an output in a human-readable format; you learn that that 6020 bits is also 5.9KB, that another file is 1 megabyte, and so forth.
+So, by typing `ls -lh` and hitting enter you receive an output in a human-readable format.

 You've now spent a great deal of time in your home directory.
 Let's go somewhere else.
 You can do that through the `cd` or Change Directory command.

 If you type `cd desktop` you are now on your desktop.
 To double check, type `pwd` and you should see something that represents your desktop.

-You'll note that this only takes you `down` through your directory structure (as in into more nested directories).
+You'll note that this only takes you 'down' through your directory structure (as in into more nested directories).
 If you want to go back, you can type `cd ..`.
 This moves us 'up' one directory, putting us back where we started.
 If you ever get completely lost, the command `cd --` will bring you right back to the home directory, right where you started.

 Try exploring: move around the computer, get used to moving in and out of directories, see how different file types appear in the Unix shell. **TWO MINUTES**